DSCI-310-2024/dsci-310_airline-delay-classification_group-17/README.md

-# Analysing Airline Delays and Cancellations in 2019
+# Analysis and Prediction of Airline Delays in 2019
 Authors: Siddharth Balodi, Charles Benkard, Mikel Ibarra Gallardo, and Stephanie Ta

 ## Summary